 If a part of your employment entails working from home, you are entitled to claim expenses related to any electronic equipment that is necessary to carry out your job responsibilities.
 This includes computers, printers, work related phone calls, lighting, heating and cooling and cleaning expenses.
 It is very important that you keep detailed records of all of these expenses including a diary that works out how much you used the space and equipment for work over a representative four week period.

 If a part of your earnings include interest, dividend or other investment income, certain expenses related to those may be deducted.
 For example, if you’ve paid fees for an account or management of your investment, you may deduct those costs from your earned income.

 If you take a course in order to obtain a formal qualification relevant to your occupation you can deduct a portion of the tuition fees plus certain other expenses related to the class.
 In some instances the amount of your claim may have to be reduced by $250.

 Tools, equipment and other assets

 The cost of tools and equipment is deductible if they are necessary for the scope of your employment.
 The cost of the equipment dictates the type of deduction you can claim.
 For example, if an item is not a part of a set and costs less than $300 or is a part of a set that costs less than $300 you can claim the cost.
 If they cost more than $300 you can claim a deduction for their decline in value.
-You can find a list of common deductible equipment by clicking here.
+You can find a list of common deductible equipment.

 There may be other expenses that you can claim as well, such as books or periodicals that relate to your occupation.
 Consider if the expense was necessary to earn your income and not private.
 If so, and it does not fall under the ‘what’s not claimable’ category mentioned above, there is a chance that you can claim it.